conjfrnk/todoist-wrapper/README.md

 Electron Wrapper for Todoist

 ## Install
-The goal is to be able to use `npm install -g conjfrnk/todoist-wrapper` to install an easily-executable binary.
+Use `install.sh` to install the binary file.

 ## Usage
 `npm install` to install dependencies